Azure-Samples/contoso-chat/README.md

 ### Local Development

-The core functionality of the copilot application is developed using the Promptflow framework with Python.
-In this project, we use the Promptflow extension in Visual Studio Code, with its `pf` commandline tool, for all our local development needs.
+The core functionality of the copilot application is developed using the prompty framework with Python.
+In this project, we use the prompty extension in Visual Studio Code, with its `pf` commandline tool, for all our local development needs.

 Run this command to get a result locally